 Stable, solid and powerful.
-The L7's 4 horsepower continuous-duty motor is one of the most powerful you'll find on any home treadmill.
-"This motor is guaranteed to run effortlessly under the most strenuous workouts," writes Fred Waters of Treadmill-Ratings-Reviews.com, adding that it's "one of the quietest motors on the planet."
-Reviewers say the unit's cushioned, inch-thick deck is supportive without feeling spongy.
+The L7's 4-horsepower continuous-duty motor is one of the most powerful on any home treadmill.
+"This motor is guaranteed to run effortlessly under the most strenuous workouts," writes Fred Waters of Treadmill-Ratings-Reviews.com.
+It's quiet, too, and reviewers say the L7's cushioned, inch-thick, reversible deck is supportive without feeling spongy.

-TreadmillDoctor.com gives the Landice L7 scores of 8 for power, 7.2 for noise and 8.15 for walking area out of 10 possible.
-It has a maximum speed of 12 mph, a 400-pound weight capacity, and adjusts between 0 and 15 percent incline.
-The 20-by-58-inch deck is long enough for serious runners, although the manufacturer says those over 6 feet tall might prefer a longer belt.
+The Landice L7 has a maximum speed of 12 mph, a 400-pound weight capacity, and adjusts between 0 and 15-percent incline.
+The 20-by-58-inch deck is long enough for most serious runners, although the manufacturer suggests that users taller than 6 feet may prefer a longer deck.

 Advanced programmability.
-Some users complain that the Landice L7's console is overly complex, but the majority agrees that its detailed programmability is one of the unit's best features.
-Testers with Runner's World say they find it "incredibly easy to create a workout that mixes up a wide range of speeds, elevations and time intervals."
+Some users complain that the Landice L7's console is overly complex, but testers with Runner's World magazine contend they find it "incredibly easy to create a workout that mixes up a wide range of speeds, elevations and time intervals."

 Lifetime warranty?
-The Landice L7 Pro Sports Trainer comes with a bumper-to-bumper warranty on all parts, including wear parts, but an older user review posted at Epinions.com suggests there are a few loopholes.
-He says that according to the fine print, the warranty is void if you don't purchase the treadmill from the closest dealer or if you live farther than 50 miles away.
+The Landice L7 Pro Sports Trainer comes with a bumper-to-bumper warranty on all parts, including wear parts, but an older user review posted at Epinions.com suggests that according to the fine print, the warranty is void if you don't purchase the treadmill from the closest dealer or if you live farther than 50 miles away.

-Review Credibility: Excellent The Landice L7 Cardio Trainer is one of nearly 50 treadmills evaluated by ConsumerReports.org in its latest round of ratings.
-All are assigned comparative rankings, and rated individually in categories including ease of use and ergonomics.
+The Landice L7 Cardio Trainer is one of nearly 50 treadmills evaluated by ConsumerReports.org in its latest round of ratings.
+All are assigned comparative rankings and rated individually in categories including ease of use and ergonomics.

-Review: Treadmill Ratings, Editors of ConsumerReports.org, As of October 2012
+Review: Treadmills, Editors of ConsumerReports.org, As of November 2013